 Examining end-user utilization frequently reveals cost savings.
 Under-utilization of provisioned licenses or seats diminishes application value that, once identified, can be recouped by pulling back provisioning and redeploying to users who are more likely to utilize the application.
 If under-utilization is widespread (i.e., a majority of users do not use it effectively), eliminating the application altogether (and therefore its cost) can yield savings.

-By accurately and examining the entire picture of SaaS application spending, including discovering sources of acquisitions, spending channel mix, and renewal planning, technology leaders can be enabled to more accurately forecast spending and deliver cost savings.
+Accurately examining the entire picture of SaaS application spending, including discovering sources of acquisitions, spending channel mix, and renewal planning, enables technology leaders to more accurately forecast spending and deliver cost savings.

 These actions and more become available only when these leaders commit to enacting a robust SaaS Management strategy.

 “Companies follow due diligence and process when looking at their revenue and people strategies,” Ortega says.
 “You should take that same diligence into your operational SaaS spend, and partner with tools like Zylo to help you on that journey.”